Morganplant/Crowd-Detection-System-Docs/Report2.0/Design & Management.md

 3. Achievable
 4. Relevant
 5. Time-based
-These SMART targets included:
+Some of these SMART targets included:
-- Achieve 70% accuracy rate in identifying crowd density in testing data.
+- Achieve 60% accuracy rate in identifying crowd density in testing data using scanning techniques.
 - Identify and prioritize 3 high traffic areas within the test data.
 - discover 4 low density areas, within the testing data.
 - Identify and designate 3 campus zones with consistently high crowd density levels